-The Issuer has already provided significant leasehold improvements on the site of the bar.
-The Issuer anticipates that the total cost of the project will be approximately \$445,000.
-The Issuer is seeking to crowdfund an amount between the minimum of \$125,000 and maximum of \$360,000 through this Offering.
-In the event that the Offering is successful, the Issuer will finance the rest of the project through in-kind contributions of assets and cash contribution from the sole member of the Issuer.
+The Issuer anticipates that the total cost of the project will be approximately \$800,000.
+The Issuer is seeking to crowdfund an amount between the minimum of \$100,000 and maximum of \$200,000 through the Offering.
+If the Issuer is able to complete a successful Offering, the managers of the Issuer have committed to provide or arrange for sufficient financing for the Issuer to cover the remaining balance of the project cost